markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 }
 ```

-## Example Script 2: Going for the Shortest:
+## Example Script 2: Going for the Shortest

 In this part, we'll show you a version of the same script that's been carefully cut down to the essentials.
 While this script is super short, it also shows how a balance must be struck between making it brief and keeping it clear.